Course Requirements

 For an interesting article about how positive group dynamics are more important than cumulative intelligence in determining the effectiveness of a group, follow this link to the Boston Globe.

-ASSESSMENT OF PAPERS: How do I decide what grade to put on your papers?
-You can read about my standards for history papers here.
+ASSESSMENT OF PAPERS: You can read about my standards for history papers here.
 A different, more elaborate, set of standards applies to research papers, especially the "333."

 REWRITE POLICY: Rewrites are allowed for students who receive a paper with a grade below B-.
 Before you ask to do a rewrite, please read these guidelines.